iper404/react-google-drive-clone/README.md

 <p align="left">React, Firebase, JavaScript</p>

 <h2>About this Project</h2>
 <p align="left">This project is a clone of Google Drive in which an individual user can upload & store their files online.
 Firebase is used for registering and authenticating users.
+It is also used to store the user's uploaded data.
 </p>

 <h2 align="center">Preview</h2>